-Environmental Assessment Certificate Section in the Aquatic Effects Monitoring Program Plan d) how the Holder has considered YDWL, other Aboriginal policies made available to the Holder from Aboriginal Groups, and ENV guidance in development of the criteria in paragraph c); e) conditions, if any, under which monitoring would no longer be required; and e) the means by which the Holder will communicate this information to Aboriginal Groups, including identification of the type of information to be provided, the frequency of reporting and the implications of the water quality observed at Chedakuz Creek for the Nechako Reservoir.
+Environmental Assessment Certificate Section in the Aquatic Effects Monitoring Program Plan f) the means by which the Holder will communicate this information to Aboriginal Groups, including identification of the type of information to be provided, the frequency of reporting and the implications of the water quality observed at Chedakuz Creek for the Nechako Reservoir.
 Reports must include a summary written for a lay audience.
 The Holder must provide this draft plan that was developed in consultation with Aboriginal Groups, ENV and EMPR to the EAO, ENV, EMPR and Aboriginal Groups a minimum of 60 days prior to the planned commencement of Construction, or as or as listed in the Document Submission Plan required by Condition 10 of this Certificate.
 The plan, and any amendments thereto, must be implemented to the satisfaction of a Qualified Professional throughout Operations, Closure and Post-Closure, and to the satisfaction of the EAO.